Anshul391/CSS143BackStage/exams/midterm1/readme.md

 ```java
 int mid = (start + end)/2;
 ```
-what's the issue with the above code and how to fix it?
+what's the potential issue with the above code and how to fix it?
 <br/>
 <br/>
 <br/>